 So how do we move forward in test automation?

 AI and ML are without a doubt the two big buzzwords circulating around in the testing industry.
 But the question that we need to ask ourselves is, “are these tools real, or just hype?”.
 Some aspects of test automation tools have been able to implement AI to replace traditional scriptless solutions with their cloud-based alternatives.
 However these tools are still evolving, so only time will tell if they will finally fulfill the promise of reliable, easy to maintain test automation for all.
 But we can all agree that there is a high likelihood that AI-based solutions- with or without scriptless automation – will be the way going forward for test automation.

-While using automation frameworks, teams should consider a framework that supports a mechanism for alternate locators.
-This can be used for an element and some sort of intelligence, i.e. frameworks that already supports the ability to define alternate locators for element and fallback mechanisms through their listener.
-Additionally, Appium has introduced new features of element-finding-plugins through Test.ai‘s ML element type classifier plugin.
-Nice Locators strategy can also be found in the Selenium-4 project plan.
-In that project plan, utilities can be developed to capture locators, and custom element finders can be created to support natively, but currently only for mobile/Appium.
+While using automation frameworks, teams should consider a framework that supports a mechanism for alternate locators and some sort of intelligence, i.e. QMetry Automation Framework already supports the ability to define alternate locators for element and fallback mechanisms through a listener.
+Additionally, Appium has introduced new features of element-finding-plugins and Test.ai‘s ML element type classifier plugin.
+Nice Locators strategy is also in the Selenium-4 project plan.
+Utilities can be developed to capture locators, and custom element finders can be created to support it natively, at least for mobile/Appium, for now.
 To reduce scripting efforts, you can use a framework that has a built-in step library and also supports the ability to add your custom steps.
-For example, a framework that Infostretch has built internally, provides built-in steps for web, web-services, and Perfecto-Quantum provides built-in steps for mobile.
+For example, Infostretch’ open source automation framework – QMetry Automation Framework, provides inbuilt steps for web, web-services, and Perfecto-Quantum provides built-in steps for mobile.